 Maybe you are in a relationship that isn’t working that is causing you even more fear and anxiety.

 Perhaps you have had a panic attack or struggle with obsessive thoughts.
-You might struggle with perfectionism and a harsh inner-coach.
+You might struggle with perfectionism and a harsh inner-critic.

 You wish you could just “turn off” your anxious mind.
 And you often worry “will my anxiety ever get better?”

 You are feeling desperate and hopeless to find a solution to this pain.
 You might be having thoughts like “I am not enough” and feel alone in it all.